 1: What if my baby cries?

 A: Don’t worry: baby’s cry – it’s their job!
 Often it’s because they are overtired or just need to have a whinge (we all get that!).
 Try not to tell your bub to shhh… but tell them it’s ok – “let it out” maybe even cry with them!
 But please don’t be concerned.
 We will talk about crying in the class – different cries and what they can mean.
-But if your baby isn’t happy then stop massaging and do whatever you feel is right to soothe your bub.
+But if your baby isn’t happy then stop massaging/practising yoga and do whatever you feel is right to soothe your bub.
 You can feed, rock etc in the class.
-There is also a lovely light-filled lobby area where you can take your baby – and still observe the session.
+There is also a lovely light-filled lounge area where you can take your baby.
 There’s also an outside area too – and better still it’s all flat, so no lugging prams etc…

 You can return to the session when you feel ready and I’m happy to recap anything you’ve missed.